Cash advances are travel related payments made before a trip begins. They should be used sparingly.

 There is a 2.5% or $2 minimum/$10 maximum fee for each cash advance.
 The cash advance limit is 20% of the card limit.
 Advance limits can be increased upon request.

-Use the AggieExpense Request to prepare and submit a cash advance request.
+Use the AggieExpense Request form to prepare and submit a cash advance request.

-- Employees are required to apply for a Travel card if they are traveling on UC business at least once a year, or paying for event expenses.
+- Employees are required to apply for a Travel Card if they are traveling on UC business at least once a year, or paying for event expenses as a regular part of their job.

 - The user creates a travel request in AggieExpense that includes a Cash Advance